 courts of the State of Oregon; that I will observe and abide by

-the Rules of Professional Conduct
+the Rules of Professional

-Constitution and laws of the United States and of the State of
+support the Constitution and laws of the United States and of the State of

 Oregon.
 To the court, opposing parties and their counsel, I pledge fairness,

 integrity, and civility, not only in court, but also in all written and oral

 And here is what the Office of the Secretary of State says about its 36 district

 Oregon's 36 district attorneys are responsible for safeguarding the rights of all

 Oregonians, including both victims and defendants in criminal cases.
-As set forth in
+As set

-filing criminal charges where warranted by the law and available evidence.
+matters by filing criminal charges where warranted by the law and available evidence.

 NOTE: "… district attorneys represent the public in criminal matters by

 filing criminal charges where warranted by … available evidence."

 It is clear that the District Attorney has filed criminal charges against